eLearnSecurity Certified Penetration Tester eXtreme (eCPTX) Review

 EXAM TIPS

 Focus on the report writing.
-It is an important part of the exam, so be sure that it is professional grade and documents what you performed in detail.
+As usual, it is an important part of the exam.
+Make sure it is professional grade and documents what you performed in detail.

 Most importantly, do not give up.
-It’s easy to feel defeated and discouraged if you fail, but do your best and remember that you have a free retake and hopefully a useful hint from the exam reviewer.
+It’s easy to feel defeated and discouraged if you fail, but you can only do the best that you can do.

 Best of luck.
 Onwards and upwards!